Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: Algebraic Multigrid Methods

 \end{definition}

-As a matter of fact, performing the $\mathcal C_h/\mathcal F_h$ splitting and implementing the operators $I_h^H$ and $I_H^h$ requires choosing such strong threshold parameter $\theta$.
-The performances of the AMG method will depend on this choice, which is empirically made a priori.
+As a matter of fact, performing the $\mathcal C_h/\mathcal F_h$ splitting and defining the operators $I_h^H$ and $I_H^h$ requires choosing such strong threshold parameter $\theta$.
+Even if the weights $w_{ij}^h$ do not directly depend on $\theta$, the performance of the AMG method will depend on the choice of the threshold parameter, which is empirically made a priori. {To show how the choice of $\theta$ enters in the construction of the operators $I_h^H$ and $I_H^h$, we briefly recall the coarsening algorithm of \cite{trottenberg2001multigrid}.
+We introduce two sets that exploit Definition \ref{def:strong_conn}.
+The first set contains all the indexes j that are strongly connected to the index $i$, i.e.\: